The Justice Atlas of Incarceration website provides users with maps and data of imprisonment at the neighborhood level. Learn more...

 Justice Mapping works in partnership with the Governance & Justice Group (GJG), which founded and leads the international Justice Audit initiative.
-Led by GJG, and along with our data visualization partner, Beehive Media, we are currently engaged in a thorough going Justice Audit of the Bangladesh criminal justice system.
-We launched the inaugural Justice Audit in Malaysia in 2012.
+Led by GJG, and along with our data visualization partners, we completed nationwide Audits of the Bangladesh South Central Somalia criminal justice systems and are implementing another in Somaliland.

 The Justice Audit

 Justice Mapping is committed to supporting reforms of the national Justice Reinvestment Initiative (JRI) which better meet its community investment goals.
 Over the first 15 years of its emergence, the Justice Reinvestment Initiative has provided technical assistance to dozens of states around the country and become a Bureau of Justice Assistance program designed to help states lower prison populations.

 When originally conceived, prison reduction savings were meant to be reinvested in and leverage wider community development activities that could alleviate criminogenic neighborhood conditions.
 In practice, reinvestment has been restricted mostly to strengthening community corrections and law enforcement.

 Today, community development institutions, neighborhood non-profits, reentry programs, and other local actors are increasingly sophisticated about leveraging their intimate knowledge of the strengths and struggles of neighborhood residents into successful initiatives.
 Moreover, widely accessible computer mapping information systems are making it possible to broker smarter, more geographically targeted solutions to long standing challenges.